Schepp/schepp.dev/posts/rethinking-find-in-page-accessibility-making-hidden-text-work-for-everyone.md

 > "Is it possible to solve this on the frontend so that the icon gets focused when you use Cmd+F to search for a specific term?"

-This reminded me of the meetup speaker's navigation pattern and how common find-in-page has become, even for sighted users like Vanessa.
-Her reply confirmed this:
+This reminded me of the meetup speaker's navigation pattern.
+When I told her about it, this is what she replied:

 > "Honestly, I use websites exactly the same way."